SpiNNakerManchester/spio/README.md

 spI/O
 =====

-A library of FPGA designs and re-usable modules for I/O (and internal connectivity) in SpiNNaker systems.
+A library of FPGA designs and reusable modules for I/O (and internal connectivity) in SpiNNaker systems.

 The `designs` directory contains ready-to-synthesise FPGA designs based on the